-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 10.3 What is the typical timeframe for proceedings?

-There are no specific statistics for damages claims in antitrust cases.
-On average, proceedings before the first-instance courts relating to antitrust damages claims can take up to 16 months until the first-instance judgment is issued.
+There are no specific statistics for damages claims in competition cases.
+On average, proceedings before the first-instance courts relating to competition damages claims can take up to 16 months until the first-instance judgment is issued.
 At second instance, the procedure can be extended by an average of 10 additional months.
-However, this largely depends on the specific court and the complexity of the matter.
+However, this largely depends on:

-Compared to other jurisdictions, the Spanish jurisdiction is characterised as one of the fastest, mainly due to what has already been explained in question 6.3 and the fact that Spanish procedural law does not have a strike-out mechanism or preliminary or mere declaratory judgments.
+Compared to other jurisdictions, the Spanish jurisdiction is characterised as one of the fastest – mainly due to what has already been explained in question 6.3 and the fact that Spanish procedural law does not have a strike-out mechanism or preliminary or mere declaratory judgments.
+Instead, everything is decided in the same judgment on the merits which is issued by the corresponding court.

 10.4 What rules apply to the joinder of third parties?

-In addition to collective actions (see question 4.1), under Article 72 of the Civil Procedure Act, there is a different procedural mechanism that allows claims from different parties to be grouped together through a joinder of claims.
+Under Article 72 of the Civil Procedure Act, there is a different procedural mechanism that allows claims from different parties to be grouped together through a joinder of claims.
 Although the joinder of several individual claims does not constitute a collective action as such, if used, it will allow several consumer or corporate claimants to file their claims in a single lawsuit.

 The only requirement under Article 72 of the Civil Procedure Act for different parties to join claims is that the individual claims have a sufficient connection.
 Different claims are understood to have a sufficient connection when they are based on the same facts.
 The interpretation of these provisions varies from court to court and some 'bad' experiences in the field of consumer banking litigation have made some courts reluctant to permit broad use of the joinder of claims.
 However, in the context of the so-called 'trucks litigation', several courts have allowed some limited joinder of actions; and there have been calls from several forums for a greater ordering of claims to avoid: